 USCIS Citizenship Education: Resources and Initiatives

-The USCIS Office of Citizenship promotes instruction and training on citizenship rights and responsibilities and provides permanent residents with information and tools they need to successfully integrate into American civic culture.
-Mandated by the Homeland Security Act of 2002, the Office of Citizenship develops educational resources and initiatives for immigrants and immigrant-serving organizations, builds community capacity to prepare immigrants for citizenship, and promotes the importance of U.S. citizenship.
+The USCIS Office of Citizenship promotes instruction and training about the rights and responsibilities of United States citizenship.
+We provide permanent residents with information and other tools to help them successfully integrate into American civic culture.
+Established by the Homeland Security Act of 2002, the Office of Citizenship:

-To become a naturalized citizen of the United States, an applicant must meet all eligibility requirements, including (with limited exceptions) the ability to read, write and speak words ordinarily used in the English language and demonstrate a knowledge and understanding of U.S. history and government.
+To become a naturalized citizen of the United States, an applicant must meet all eligibility requirements, including (with limited exceptions) the ability to read, write, and speak words ordinarily used in English and to demonstrate a knowledge and understanding of U.S. history and government.

-Applicants must meet these requirements by passing an English language and civics test.
-In keeping with USCIS’s commitment to ensure that the naturalization process and associated testing requirements are fair, meaningful and transparent for all applicants, USCIS redesigned the naturalization test to achieve two basic outcomes:
+Applicants meet these requirements by passing an English language and civics test.
+To ensure the naturalization process and testing requirements are fair, meaningful, and transparent, USCIS redesigned the naturalization test to achieve two basic outcomes:

 These initiatives include:

-Supporting immigrant-serving organizations that prepare immigrants for citizenship is critical to the mission of USCIS and the Office of Citizenship.
+Supporting organizations that help prepare immigrants for citizenship is critical to the mission of USCIS and the Office of Citizenship.
 Highlights in this area include:

-USCIS celebrates the achievements of those who have been successful in the naturalization process, the importance of citizenship, and the outstanding contributions of immigrants by:
+USCIS celebrates the importance of citizenship, the achievements of new Americans, and the outstanding contributions of immigrants by:

 Highlights in this area include: